splysed/sensors/README.md

-Working to monitor temperature, humidity, luminosity, and barametric pressure with and Arduino.
+Working to monitor temperature, humidity, luminosity, and barametric pressure with an Arduino.